Irvine Gray: Career

 In 1931, Gray produced a translation into English of Antoine de La Sale's Le Petit Jehan de Saintré under the title Little John of Saintré which was positively reviewed in History.
 In 1935, his history of the General Accident insurance company was published under the title Business Epic 1885–1935.

 He served in the British Army during the Second World War, he was commissioned as a second lieutenant on 14 October 1939 rising to the rank of major in the Intelligence Corps, and was awarded the MBE in King George VI's 1945 Birthday Honours.

 After the war, Gray was records officer for the Gloucestershire County Council and he began to write on the history of the county, producing a large number of articles and books, some edited, many of which were published by the Bristol and Gloucestershire Archaeological Society or printed in their journal.
 His first local history book was a guide to county records for the Historical Association (1948), jointly with Frederick Emmison.
 He followed that with a history of his alma mater, Ipswich School, written with William Potter and published in 1950.

 In 1951, he gave an account of his work at the Gloucestershire Record Office in which he described records received into their care that dated back to the medieval period and had been saved from wartime paper "salvage" drives or found in bank vaults or attics.
 Five sacks of records, covering 700 years, were retrieved from a damp potting-shed and found to include medieval deeds, court rolls, and a grant from King Henry II of 1152–1154.
-Other books and articles followed, his final publication being his collation of the Antiquaries of Gloucestershire and Bristol in 1981 that gave biographical profiles of 52 antiquarians of that county from William Worcestre (1414–1480s) to Roland Austin (1874–1954).
+Other books and articles followed, his final publication being his collation of the Antiquaries of Gloucestershire and Bristol in 1981 that gave biographical profiles of 52 antiquarians of that county from William Worcester (1414–1480s) to Roland Austin (1874–1954).
 He was a fellow of the Society of Antiquaries of London.